sachinsenal0x64/fixarr/README.md

 For Mac OS With BREW:

-if your already not install brew then install its from offical site : https://brew.sh/#install
+if you already not install brew then install its from offical site : https://brew.sh/#install

 brew install python3
 brew install python-tk@3.10